auth0/docs/articles/api/management/v2/tokens/manually.md

 ### Scopes

-Please note that each Non Interactive Client that accesses an API has to be granted a set of scopes.
+Please note that each Machine to Machine Application that accesses an API has to be granted a set of scopes.
 The client that we just created has been granted **all** scopes needed to call the Management API endpoints -- in other words, token users can access all endpoints.

 ::: panel What are scopes?
 Scopes are permissions granted by the owner.
 Each [Auth0 Management API v2](/api/management/v2) endpoint requires specific scopes.